South Walton defeats Freeport in 'Battle of the Bay'

 Early in the second quarter, Freeport running back Brandon Siples extended the Bulldogs’ lead, but a 3-yard Tyler Mitchum touchdown run brought the Seahawks within two at halftime.

-Behind two strong defenses, neither team was able to score in the third quarter, Freeport clinging to a 14-12 lead as it enterted the fourth quarter.
+Behind two strong defenses, neither team was able to score in the third quarter, Freeport clinging to a 14-12 lead as it entered the fourth quarter.

 The fourth quarter, however, began with another Siples rushing touchdown to extend Freeport’s lead to 21-12.
 The Seahawks answered right back with a 38-yard Roberts touchdown pass to Hamilton.